silver-language/workspace-silver/journal/2024-02-17 - reading over writing.md

 Use the plainest, most widely understood terms where you can.

-All natural languages evolve and have time and place variations

 Some things to avoid:
 * slang
 * idioms or expressions that might not be widely understood